 Eligibility

-Employee count for the purpose of determining if an employer is covered by the state law is based on data coming from quarterly withholding income tax returns an employer submitted to the Illinois Department of Revenue across the previous calendar year.
-Specifically, this is Form IL-941 and the number of individuals listed on Schedule P as having Illinois withholdings.
-To be covered by the state law, an employer must have had at least five Illinois employees in every quarter of the previous calendar year.
+Specifically, employee count is based on Form IL-941 and the number of individuals listed on Schedule P as having Illinois withholdings.
+To be covered by the State law, an employer must have had at least five Illinois employees in every quarter of the previous calendar year.

 Employers run payroll at different frequencies and with different methods while quarterly reports submitted to the Illinois Department of Revenue allow for consistent reporting across all employers.

 Yes, however, they will only be enrolled and have an account created for them if they work for more than 60 days and if enough verifiable information is available to create an account in their name.
-If the program is unable to verify their information, their account will not be established.
+If the Program is unable to verify their information, their account will not be established.

-Workers must have a verifiable Individual Taxpayer Identification Number (ITIN) or Social Security Number (SSN) to participate in the program.
+Workers must have a verifiable Individual Taxpayer Identification Number (ITIN) or Social Security Number (SSN) to participate in the Program.
 If a worker's information cannot be verified, the worker will not be enrolled and an account will not be established for them.

 Yes, if they are considered employees for tax purposes.